Ages: 3 – 6 years old when class begins.

 - Circle time: songs, stories, and group games build literacy, musical skills, math skills, and give kids practice with sitting still, paying attention, and following the rules.

 - Outdoor time: On campus, kids have the opportunity for playground and sandbox time (sometimes we substitute indoor activities during winter quarter).
 When we meet at Robinswood, we spend a large chunk of class time out in the woods, learning about nature and wilderness skills.

 We are a multi-age classroom, where all our activities are designed to work for kids age 3 to 6, with siblings as young as 2.5 or as old as 7.
 The younger children have a chance to learn from and be inspired by the big kids.
 The older children enjoy showing off their skills, teaching, and mentoring the littler ones.
 Learn more about the benefits of multi-age classrooms at https://gooddayswithkids.com/?s=multi-age

-In the 2016 – 17 school year, we will have a specific focus each quarter.
+We will have a specific focus each quarter.
 Families are encouraged to sign up for all three quarters, but may choose to enroll in just one or two quarters if that works better for their schedule.
 Each quarter will feature one field trip which will be held on a weekday or a Sunday.

 Fall – September through November.
 Engineering

 Let’s build cool stuff!
 And then let’s knock it down!
 And build it again!
 But better this time…